| | |

 • Visit your local Asian market or easily purchase specialty ingredients online.

-I know you are ready to impress you friends and family, so make them this Spicy Pad Thai Recipe ASAP!
+I know you are ready to impress you friends and your whole family, so make them this Chicken Pad Thai ASAP!

-If you’ve tried this SPICY PAD THAI RECIPE, let me know how it turned out in the comments!
+If you’ve tried this CHICKEN PAD THAI, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 5 from 2 votes